Want to meet some of SA’s iconic nocturnal animals? Take a night tour at Cleland to see these native species.

 Arguably the most common native night walkers, possums are the only marsupial able to thrive in urban environments – using sheds and roof spaces as makeshift tree hollows.
 There’s the ringtail possum, which lives almost exclusively in trees, and the brushtail varieties, that come to ground to feed making them a common victim on our roads.
 Both species are leaf eaters, and aren’t afraid to sneak into your veggie patch or fruit trees overnight to satisfy their bellies.

 Want to see some of these nocturnal creatures for yourself?
 Book a night walk where you can get up-close and personal with these guys and plenty of others, including bettongs, kangaroos, wallabies and owls.
-There’s even private tours perfect for a special occasion.
+You can pick a public tour with an experienced keeper, a private night walk for a more tailored experience, or splash out with the Indulgence Night Walk.

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by